scrunts23/scrunts23/README.md

 ### Hi there 👋, my name is Ryan

-I made this project just for fun, it allows you to create nice and simple GitHub Readme files thatHi, I’m Ryan.
+Hi, I’m Ryan.
 Welcome to my tiny corner of Github!
-I am a Data Scientist with a particular interest in modeling based on sample datasets.
+I am a Data Scientist with a particular interest in modeling based on sample datasets and machine learning.

 After eight years spent in the Geological field, I’ve developed strong creative problem-solving, organizational, and communication skills working on various projects as an individual and within a team.
 I am interested in combining those skills with data science to help build engaging and cutting-edge projects.

-If I am not programming my latest model, I am likely out playing disc golf, rockhounding, or traveling in my car on backcountry roads with no destination in sight.
-If you like to know me please feel free to contact me!
-I am always looking for collaboration on any project.you can copy/paste and use in your profile.
+If I am not programming my latest model, I am likely out playing disc golf, rockhounding, or traveling in my car on a backcountry road with no destination in sight.
+If you like to know me better please feel free to contact me!
+I am always looking for collaboration on any project .

 Skills: Python/SQL